„Delirant Reges, plectunur Achivi” – The people pay for the foolishness of the kings

 https://www.hungarianottomanwars.com/essays/the-beginning-of-king-matthias-reign/

 “Next, Transylvania and Moldova have rebelled, daring to kick against the luck of the king.
 Transylvania protested about the size of its tax but it was not a just cause.
-For the king was in need of the tax, especially a king like Mathias had been…The people have no peace without an army but there is no army without getting paid and there is no payment without taxes. (…) We can observe the quickness and the diligence of the king: he did not leave time for spreading the plot against him: he reacted at once.”
+For the king needed the tax, especially a king like Mathias had been…The people have no peace without an army but there is no army without getting paid and there is no payment without taxes. (…) We can observe the quickness and the diligence of the king: he did not leave time for spreading the plot against him: he reacted at once.”

-The second observation is that this king was that he was masterfully able to carry out something in more than one way. (…) Moldova could not have been tamed without a weapon so he punished it with the weapon.
+"The second observation is that this king was that he was masterfully able to carry out something in more than one way. (…) Moldova could not have been tamed without a weapon so he punished it with the weapon.
 Transylvania has admitted its fault so the king had mercy on it but cast some of the noblemen out of the country.
 Some of these have not left the country by the given time, trusting in the leniency of the king.
 The king gave them to the hand of the executioner so the rest could learn not to play anymore with the mercy and the law of the king.
 Alike, there is no greater sin before God than daringly insisting on God`s mercy.”

 “The third observation is that the king was bustling to fight against the Moldovians; while other kings would have run away immediately from there, he was bravely waiting for his enemy and even defeated it, though he got wounded himself one cannot avoid getting wounded because „virtus vulnere viret” – the brave is decorated by wounds.”